itaruf/MissNeville/README.md

 # DevelopAtUbisoft-IVT-2022
-  Second version of the game for the 27/06/2022 deadline.
+  - Second version of the game for the 27/06/2022 deadline.
-  Credits.txt

 # Miss Neville : A 2D Puzzle Game 🧩
 ![Build Passing](https://img.shields.io/badge/build-passing-brightgreen)